visit/galaxy-docs/_includes/output-filter.md

-    "Categories": true, // bool - Optional, defaults to false if not included "Geos": true, // bool - Optional, defaults to false if not included "Pois": true, // bool - Optional, defaults to false if not included "Position": true // bool - Optional, defaults to false if not included }
+    "Categories": true, // bool - Optional, defaults to false if not included "Geos": true, // bool - Optional, defaults to false if not included "Pois": true, // bool - Optional, defaults to false if not included "Position": true, // bool - Optional, defaults to false if not included "Images": true // bool - Optional, defaults to true if not included, for backward compatibility }
 }
 </code>